Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

   the raw HTML of the field (say, with ctrl+shift+x).

-## Get selection text instead of glossary (only if text is selected)
+## Export only the selected text (only if text is selected)

+Allows you to export only a section of a glossary by highlighting over it, and uses the glossary by default if you don't have anything highlighted.
 ```
 {{#*inline "selection-text"}}
     {{~#if (op "!==" (getMedia "selectionText") "")~}}